libvmi/libvmi/examples/README.md

 Note: some of them take an optional `[<socket>]` parameter.
 This refers to the `KVMi socket`, which needs to be specified when using the KVM driver.

-Not all examples have been modified to accept this `[<socket>]` parameter, and therefore are not compatible with the new KVM driver.

 ## breakpoint-emulate-example

 Recoiling on a software breakpoint via instruction emulation.